afrihost/BaseCommandBundle/README.md

 Example (absolute): "/var/my-lockfiles" >> this will store it under "/var/my-lockfiles".
 "~/my-lockfiles" >> lock files will be created under "/home/your_username/my-lockfiles".

+Full documentation for the locking functionality can be found at [Resources/doc/locking.md](Resources/doc/locking.md)

 **Logging**
 The logging system has the ability to use several handlers.
 More handlers will be added soon, you're also welcome to add your own and send us a PR.
 Each handler has the potential of being enabled/disabled.
 Handlers are all enabled by default at this stage.
 Handlers generally have line formatting.
 The `line_format` entry states how this format looks like, and can be overwritten in the config.yml file.
 The file logger has a file extension, specified by `file_extension` and is defaulted, but can again be overwritten in config.yml.

+Full documentation for the logging functionality can be found at [Resources/doc/logging.md](Resources/doc/logging.md)

 ## Basic Usage
 Instead of extending `ContainerAwareCommand` like this: